 Source: IMF Coordinated Direct Investment Survey (CDIS)76; UNCTAD STAT77.
+Indonesia has been added for comparison.

 Figure 4 shows how small economies have attracted FDI by developing preferential tax and investment regimes.
-The Dutch tax regime has evolved into a system used by foreign companies to set up subsidiaries in the Netherlands by offering low WHT rates on dividends, royalties and interest (used for avoiding income tax, base erosion or profit shifting) and a residence bias (useful for avoiding capital gains tax) in almost 100 countries of operation.
-In addition, the Dutch large bilateral investment treaty (BIT) network protects investors from any legal changes in source countries that might affect their profit, even when the legislation is passed in the public interest of that country.
+The Dutch tax regime has evolved into a system used by foreign companies to set up subsidiaries in the Netherlands by offering low WHT rates on dividends, royalties and interest (used for avoiding income tax, base erosion or profit shifting) and a residence bias (useful for avoiding capital gains tax) in almost 100 countries of operation.78 In addition, the Dutch large bilateral investment treaty (BIT) network protects investors from any legal changes in source countries that might affect their profit, even when the legislation is passed in the public interest of that country.